AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 ## Recommendations {#privacy-recommendations}

 Adobe Campaign is a powerful tool for collecting and processing extremely large amounts of data, including personal information.
+This is why privacy needs to be managed carefully.

-Privacy needs to be managed carefully, therefore we encourage all users of Adobe Campaign to:
+Therefore, we encourage all users of Adobe Campaign to:
-* Work within legislation (DPA, CAN-SPAM, European Directive on Privacy and Electronic Communications, European GDPR, CCPA, PDPA, etc.)
+* Work within legislation: [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection/reform/what-does-general-data-protection-regulation-gdpr-govern_en) (European General Data Protection Regulation), [DPA](https://www.gov.uk/data-protection) (UK’s implementation of GDPR), [CAN-SPAM Act](https://www.ftc.gov/tips-advice/business-center/guidance/can-spam-act-compliance-guide-business) (setting the rules for commercial email in United States), [European Directive on privacy and electronic communications](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02002L0058-20091219), [CCPA](http://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=CIV&division=3.&title=1.81.5.&part=4.&chapter=&article=) (California Consumer Privacy Act), [PDPA](https://secureprivacy.ai/thailand-pdpa-summary-what-businesses-need-to-know/) (Thailand Personal Data Protection Act), etc.
 * Make responsible and ethical use of personal information.
 * Refrain from sending unsolicited email, push notifications and SMS messages ("spam").
 We strongly believe in the principles of permission marketing in fostering customer lifetime value and loyalty, and we therefore strictly forbid the use of Adobe Campaign in sending unsolicited messages.
 * Always have recipients agree to receive communications.
 To do this, keep honoring opt-out requests as quickly as possible and verify consent through a double opt-in process.
 For more on this, see [Managing opt-in and opt-out in Campaign](../../audiences/using/managing-opt-in-and-opt-out-in-campaign.md) and [Setting up a double opt-in process](../../channels/using/setting-up-a-double-opt-in-process.md).
 * Do not import fraudulent lists and use traps to check that your client file is not being used fraudulently.
 For more on this, see [Using traps](../../sending/using/using-traps.md).
-* When integrating Campaign with other Experience Cloud solutions such as the [Audience Destinations service](../../audiences/using/aep-about-audience-destinations-service.md), [Adobe Analytics](../../integrating/using/about-campaign-analytics-integration.md), [Audience Manager or People core service](../../integrating/using/sharing-audiences-with-audience-manager-or-people-core-service.md), or other solutions such as [Microsoft Dynamics 365](../../integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md), where audiences can be transferred from one system to another, you need to pay extra care to your data when it comes to privacy.
+* When integrating Campaign with other Experience Cloud solutions where audiences can be transferred from one system to another, such as the [Audience Destinations service](../../audiences/using/aep-about-audience-destinations-service.md), [Adobe Analytics](../../integrating/using/about-campaign-analytics-integration.md), [Audience Manager or People core service](../../integrating/using/sharing-audiences-with-audience-manager-or-people-core-service.md), or with other solutions such as [Microsoft Dynamics 365](../../integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md), you need to pay extra care to your data when it comes to privacy.

 ## Adobe Experience Cloud privacy {#experience-cloud-privacy}

 Adobe Campaign is part of the Adobe Experience Cloud solutions.
-Therefore, the way privacy is handled in Campaign obeys the Adobe Experience Cloud general principles, such as the following:
+The way privacy is handled in Campaign obeys the Adobe Experience Cloud general principles, such as the following:

 * **What information is collected when using Adobe Experience Cloud?**